erickhangati/machine-learning-projects/tree-ensembles/README.md

 ---

-## 📘 Blog Article (Coming Soon)
+## 📘 Blog Article

-A beginner-friendly article based on this project will be published on [Medium](https://medium.com/@yourprofile) to walk through all the steps in-depth.
+A beginner-friendly article based on this project will be published on [(Customer Churn Prediction With Random Forest and XGBoost)](https://erickhangati.com/customer-churn-prediction-with-random-forest-and-xgboost/) to walk through all the steps in-depth.

 ---